Last Updated on August 7, 2022 by Max

 If you’ve already read the previous post, you know that intermittent fasting is an integral part of the Mediterranean diet.
 In my case, I just gave up a full breakfast, and instead of it, now, in the morning, before leaving for work, I have a glass of fragrant green tea with a piece of dark chocolate.
 And this is enough to be in great working shape until lunch.

 Just a couple of words about green tea.
-Green tea is one of the healthiest drinks on the Earth.
-It’s loaded with flavonoids and other antioxidants that may improve brain function, weight loss, protecting against cancer, and lowering the risk of heart disease.
-However, bear in mind that the law “the more the better” does not work here.
+Green tea is one of the healthiest drinks on Earth.
+It’s loaded with flavonoids and other antioxidants that may improve brain function and weight loss, protect against cancer, and lower the risk of heart disease.
+However, bear in mind that the law “the more, the better” does not work here.
 It is also not advised to drink green tea with lunch or dinner, as it can interfere with the absorption of certain nutrients.
-A good choice of green tea, I mean not bagged, loose tea, you can find on Amazon (tékola – Organic Gunpowder Green Tea – One Pound (100% Pure Ceylon) or in the stores with farmers produce.
+A good choice of green tea, I mean not bagged, loose tea, you can find on Amazon (tékola – Organic Gunpowder Green Tea – One Pound (100% Pure Ceylon) or in the local stores with farmers’ produce.